ENGRAVED: Raphael Morghen, 1801, for a Mr. Day in Florence. The engraving was commenced in 1787. (2)

 The iconographic theme of the penitent Magdalen was a key element of Catholic devotion during the Counter Reformation period that commenced with the Council of Trent in 1563.
 Representations of penitent saints were extremely common throughout Europe, but especially so in Spain and Italy.
 Mary Magdalen symbolises a person who, after a period of debauchery and sin, repents and takes refuge in religion, pursuing, above all, a life of prayer and penitence.
 The Magdalen was traditionally believed to be a beautiful woman who practiced prostitution until the moment that she met Christ and was redeemed.
 Later, she withdrew from the world, mortifying her flesh to repent of her sins.
 During the baroque period the Church used the symbolism of the Magdalen in order to exhort the faithful to repent and recognize their sins while offering them the hope of salvation through penitence and spiritual purification.

-A favoured theme throughout Murillo’s entire career, the present version of the Penitent Magdalen was not painted very early in Murillo’s career between 1638 and 1640 as has been suggested.
+The theme of the penitent Magdalen was favoured by Murillo throughout his entire career.
+This Penitent Magdalen was not painted as early in Murillo’s career (dates between 1638 and 1640 have been proposed) as has been suggested.
 (3) At that time the artist was still experimenting and his style was as yet unformed while he remained under the influence of Juan de Castillo, his master.
-The painting should rather be dated some ten years later, around 1650, when the artist was beginning to assert his own individual character in harmony with the traditions of Sevillian painting.
+Professor Valdeieso has proposed that the painting should be dated some ten years later; the painting should rather be dated around 1650, when the artist was beginning to assert his own individual character in harmony with the traditions of Sevillian painting.
 Murillo began to use chiaroscuro during this period in order to endow his characters with a sense of intense expression and so that he might also heighten the dramatic quality of the composition and imbue it with a spiritual sense of religious purity.
-There are a number of other penitent saints which date from this period, all equally dramatic, particularly in their body language and especially in their facial expressions.
+There are a number of other penitent saints that date from this period, all equally dramatic, particularly in their body language and especially in their facial expressions.
 These include the Saint Francis in Antwerp cathedral as well as another version of the same saint in the Museo de Bellas Artes in Seville.
 A similar sense of drama can be seen in a Saint Jerome in the Museo del Prado in Madrid where the kneeling saint is intensely absorbed in the act of penitence.

 Murillo’s works executed c.
 1650 are tenebrous and also show a strong use of chiaroscuro.
-Thus, he experimented with a Sevillian form of Caravaggism, which he probably derived from his knowledge of Jusepe Ribera.
-At the same time the intensity of expression and devotion evident in these compositions was almost certainly due to the influence of Guido Reni’s early work.
+Thus, he experimented with a Sevillian form of Caravaggism, which he probably derived from knowledge of Jusepe Ribera.
+At the same time the intensity of expression and devotion evident in these compositions was almost certainly due to knowledge of early Guido Reni.
 Several works by Reni once hung in Seville cathedral and his engravings were widely circulated.
 The characterisation of the head of the Magdalen in particular in this Penitent Magdalen owes much to Reni.
 (4)

 The dramatic sense of expression that Murillo utilised between 1650 and 1655 gave way to sweeter or softer, almost vaporous figures in later years.
 It is enough to compare this Magdalen with The Magdalen in the Wallraf-Richartz-Museum, Cologne which was painted around 1670.
 The Cologne Magdalen shows Murillo’s tendency to progressively sweeten and beautify his models, the result of a move towards a more open-minded doctrine within the Spanish Catholic Church.
 Inevitably this doctrinal tendency inspired Murillo to produce compositions with a softer, more delicate slant than his early Counter Reformation pictures.